Abandonment of Contract Definition

 Owners must put their intent to abandon the property in writing.
 For example, if a homeowner suffers heavy flood damage, the owner can provide written notice to intentionally abandon the home to the insurance company.
 The insurance company can then try to sell it.
 This can be lucrative for salvagers, so you might find multiple parties who try to lay claim to an abandoned property or another asset.

 If you need help with abandonment of contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.